soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 My primary research focuses on morphosyntax and argument structure in particular.
 I am also interested in how discourse markers are represented in syntax.

-My secondary research focuses on evaluating artificial language models (and humans) on tasks related to linguisitic phenomena.
+My secondary research focuses on evaluating artificial language models (and humans) on tasks related to linguistic phenomena such as subject \& object control, post-nominal modification, and presuppositions.

 ## Research interests